-Lake Guntersville State Park has over 38 miles of hiking, biking, and horse trails among the 6,000 acres of land in and around the park.
-The park is always looking for assistance as anyone can be a sponsor of our trails by participating in our dirt pass program or becoming a trail volunteer.
+Lake Guntersville State Park has over 36 miles of hiking, biking, and horse trails among 6,000 acres of wooded land in and around the park.
+The park is always looking for assistance as anyone can be a sponsor of our trails by participating in our Dirt Pass Trail Crew Program or becoming a trail volunteer.